Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmResourceGroupDeployment.md

 ### -Mode
 Specifies the deployment mode.
 The acceptable values for this parameter are:
-- Complete
-- Incremental
+- Complete.
 In complete mode, Resource Manager deletes resources that exist in the resource group but are not specified in the template.
+- Incremental.
 In incremental mode, Resource Manager leaves unchanged resources that exist in the resource group but are not specified in the template.

 ```yaml